Tymotex/Nand2Tetris/jack-operating-system/README.md

 A linked list tracks free memory segments.
 Initially, this list will consist of 1 node whose size is the entire heap.
+Each node begins with 2 housekeeping fields: `length` and `next`, the address of the next free memory segment.

 1. When a memory block is to be allocated, the list is searched for the best-fit or first-fit.
 A free memory segment must have a size greater than or equal to the